2023 Barcelona Dragons season

 The 2023 season is the third season of the Barcelona Dragons franchise in the European League of Football.
 After winning the Southern Conference championship in 2022, they now play in the new Western Conference.

 Preseason

 Dragons' Offseason has been strongly marked by the departure of head coach Andrew Weidinger to Rhein Fire as well as the departures of key contributors Kyle Sweet (WR) and Zach Edwards (QB) to Paris Musketeers, and Alejandro Fernandez (DE) to Rhein Fire.
 As a result, the franchise decided to promote defensive coordinator of the 2022 season, Gabriel "Black" Sánchez, to the head coach position.

-Another important event this Offseason has been the announcement of the new venue for the 2023 season.
+Another important event this Offseason has been the announcement of a new venue for the 2023 season.
 After two years playing in Reus (Tarragona), the franchise decides to move closer to Barcelona Metropolitan area in an attempt to secure the financial viability of the franchise.
 On the 10th of March, the franchise announces the "Estadi Olimpic de Terrassa" as their new venue for the 2023 season.